jacobproffer/blog/content/gaming/runescape-20-years.md

 It was around this time that the RuneScape 2 beta was released, which delivered a massive update to the game engine.
 2D sprites, which RuneScape was known for, were replaced with 3D models.
 In this process, a number of items became unobtainable.
 One of these items was the war ship, an item once found in Glough's house in the Gnome Stronghold, during the Grand Tree quest.
 The only way to acquire it was by transferring it from your Classic account when RuneScape 2 first came out.
 Because of this, the war ship became one of the rarest items in the game.
 And since I was hoarder, I still have one in my bank.
 I keep it next to a sole burnt swordfish, which I've also kept in my bank since 2003.

-This new version of RuneScape also introduced the first non-tradeable holiday item in December of 2004.
-It was a yo-yo, given to players by Father Christmas near Catherby.
-Due to a glitch in the Wilderness, which caused players to lose the item permanently, the yo-yo is now known as one of the rarest discontinued items.
-I also was fortunate enough to be around for the Rubber Chicken and Zombie Head.

 ## End of RuneScape

 For the next year, quests and skills were ignored as I spent hundreds of hours in Falador Park.
 With wavy chat effects, I would repeatedly advertise trade and sell offers, sometimes without sleep.
 I can remember being at a friends house with a laptop, long after everyone went to bed, trading until the sun came up.
 I was focused on making enough gold to purchase a party hat.
 I cannot remember which color I purchased first, though I have printed screenshots of yellow and green party hats.
 My enjoyment of these items, however, would not last.